-DU3 South Setbacks shall apply to buildings as well as perimeter/security fencing more than forty-two (42) inches in height.
+DU7 Setbacks shall apply to buildings as well as perimeter/security fencing more than forty-two (42) inches in height.
 For purposes of the Supplementary Provisions of the CP, the front yard shall be defined as the first condition outlined in the CP's Definition of Terms, "The physical void created by setbacks."
 Fencing at the perimeter (but not within the Building Setbacks - Street) shall generally be limited to a single-story height; shall be designed as an integral part of the landscape and shall not be limited to forty-two (42) inches in height.
-These fences will not exceed eight feet in height and are intended to provide privacy and security to the internal portions of the DU.
+It is anticipated that these fences may exceed eight feet in height to provide privacy and security to the internal portions of the DU.